bigkwii/cutting-plane-game-2/NOTES.md

 Gomory cuts are hard to understand but relatively easy to implement.
 However, I need to figure out what logic to follow to click on poly verts.
 In the original demo, the clcking was very finicky and worked around 80% of the time.
 Specially when there where multiple verts very close to each other.

 I don't think it's a good idea to Make every vert a button with a circle shape that can be clicked.
 Instead, the level script should probably handle sending signals to the polygon, which in turn would send signals to the verts.
 This was I send the signal to turn `hover=true` based on the mouse's position.
 I'll give that a try.

+## FRI 2024-08-30

+Made vertices clickable and added effects.
+Gomory cuts are in development, finally.
+Note: Apparently splits are very broken under certain circumstances!
+It seems to be when one line intersects once, but the other twice.
+Hoo, boy...